docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 #### Disabled By Default

-DMS disables certain modules (clickhouse, elastic, greylist, neural, reputation, spamassassin, url_redirector, metric_exporter) by default.
+DMS disables certain modules (clickhouse, elastic, neural, reputation, spamassassin, url_redirector, metric_exporter) by default.
 We believe these are not required in a standard setup, and they would otherwise needlessly use system resources.

 #### Anti-Virus (ClamAV)